Department of Business

 - A student must maintain a minimum cumulative grade point average of 2.5 or receive approval from the department chair.

-- A student must adhere to the School of Business Department Standards and University Values.
+- A student must adhere to the College of Business department standards and university values.

 - A student must complete the application for Advanced Standing.